liferay/liferay-docs/develop/tutorials/articles/115-mobile/01-android-apps-with-liferay-screens/08-creating-android-list-screenlets.markdown

 - `getPageRowsRequest`: Retrieves the specified page of entities.
 In the example `BookmarkListInteractor`, this method first uses the `args` parameter to retrieve the ID of the folder to retrieve bookmarks from.
-It then calls `BookmarksEntryService`'s `getEntries` method to retrieve a page of bookmarks.
+It then sets the comparator if the app developer sets a comparator when inserting the Screenlet xml in a fragment or activity.
+The `getPageRowsRequest` method finishes by calling `BookmarksEntryService`'s `getEntries` method to retrieve a page of bookmarks.
 Note that the service call, like the service call in the [basic Screenlet creation tutorial](/develop/tutorials/-/knowledge_base/7-0/creating-android-screenlets), uses `LiferayServerContext.isLiferay7()` to check the portal version to make sure the correct service instance is used.
 This isn't required if you only